 - Boost your search results through local mentions (attractions, places of interest, etc.)

-Another advantage of blogging for hotels is the local aspect.
+One of the advantages of blogging for a hotel is the local aspect.
 Ideally, you’ll write about places to see locally, give advice on local transport and amenities, etc. Google & Co will put 2 and 2 together and boost your website in local searches if you do this.

 Ideas for a hotel blog